OTDR II TESTER

-A: There is no requirement to identify the polarity of the fibers, but this is a good reason for bi-directional testing.
-If the fibers are tested in both directions polarity does not matter.
+A: There is no requirement to identify the polarity of the fibres, but this is a good reason for bi-directional testing.
+If the fibres are tested in both directions polarity does not matter.
 The cables are supposed to be installed so that the TX/RX is reversed but this is a documentation issue more than testing.

 Some application standards like IEEE 10GBase-SX (10Gbps @ 850nm) only have a specification for maximum loss, not length.
 So as long as the loss is under the limit, cable length does not matter.
 There are big differences when testing TIA/ISO vs IEEE.

 TIA/ISO standards are written without reference to a specific application and are intended to provide installation guidelines for a generic cabling system that supports many different applications.